medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-multiple-nodes.md

 * Node 1 - CHT-core - runs the core functionality of the CHT like API, sentinel
 * Node 2, 3 & 4 - Couchdb Nodes (A 3 node couchdb cluster)

-## Prerequsites

-Be sure you have followed [the requirements document]({{< relref "apps/guides/hosting/requirements" >}}) including installing Docker and Docker Compose on all nodes.
-This guide assumes you're using the `ubuntu` user and that it [has `sudo-less` access to Docker](https://askubuntu.com/a/477554).

-As a security measure, be sure to restrict the IP addresses of the four nodes only to be able to connect to these ports.

 ## Setup

 ### Servers